Tamas-Gavlider/MyVault/README.md

 - IpInfo: Used to obtain the user's IP address and retrieve location details (e.g., city, region, country) for features like login location tracking.
 - Gemini API: An AI API integrated into the "Ask" page, enabling the application to answer user questions dynamically.
 - [Toolsaday](https://toolsaday.com/writing/faq-generator) - to generate FAQ questions.
+- Pygal - A python library to create charts.
 ### Stripe

 Stripe for the website is currently in developer mode, which allows us to be able to process test payments to check the function of the site.